 Our Minister – A Personal View

 I was appointed Minister of this chapel in January 2009, but have been a member of the congregation since 1996 – thus experiencing ‘both sides of the fence’!
-Raised in a non-conformist Christian church, I drifted away in early adulthood – looking for a community that would allow me to explore my doubts and make up my own mind on matters of faith – and this chapel, and the wider Unitarian movement provided the space to do that.
+Raised in a non-conformist Christian church, I drifted away in early adulthood, searching for a community that would allow me to explore my doubts and make up my own mind on matters of faith.
+This chapel, and the wider Unitarian movement provided the space to do just that.

 Whilst my roots lie within the Christian tradition and I see myself as a follower of Jesus of Nazareth, I am also nourished by wisdom drawn from other religions and humanist perspectives.
-One of the great joys of my role is the freedom to create services of worship drawing on a rich heritage of sources – and I think this is what makes the Unitarian church unique.
-Week after week, we gather to listen and share – people from different perspectives – agnostic, Christian, Buddhist, humanist – but beyond the labels, we are united in our commitment to honest search on the spiritual path and shared values which honour the inherent worth and dignity of all people.
+One of the great joys of my role is the freedom to create services of worship drawn from a rich heritage of sources.
+I think this is what makes the Unitarian church unique.
+Week after week we gather to listen and share; people from different perspectives – Unitarian, Universalist, Christian, Buddhist, agnostic, humanist – whatever label we identify with, we remain united in our commitment to honest search on the spiritual path, and shared values which honour the inherent worth and dignity of all people.

 Sheena can be contacted on: 01483 427204 or email@example.com